-While there has been extraordinary progress in understanding properties of the six-vertex model with periodic or domain wall boundary conditions, remarkably less is known when the model is subject to arbitrary boundary conditions.
-Sampling configurations using Markov chain Monte Carlo (MCMC) has been one of the primary means for discovering more general mathematical and physical properties of the six-vertex model~\cite{allison2005numerical,lyberg2017density,lyberg2018phase,keating2018random}, and empirically the model is very sensitive to boundary conditions.
-Numerical studies have often observed slow behavior of local MCMC algorithms under certain parameter settings (e.g., according to~\cite{lyberg2018phase}, ``it must be stressed that the Metropolis algorithm might be impractical in the antiferromagnetic phase, where the system may be unable to thermalize'').
-However, there are very few rigorous results in computer science on the computational complexity of sampling from the Boltzmann distribution for various weights and boundary conditions.
-Therefore, this motivates our study of Glauber dynamics, the most popular MCMC sampling algorithm, for the six-vertex model in the ferroelectric and antiferroelectric phases.
+While there has been extraordinary progress in understanding properties of the six-vertex model with periodic or domain wall boundary conditions in mathematical physics, remarkably less is known when the model is subject to arbitrary boundary conditions.
+Sampling configurations using Markov chain Monte Carlo (MCMC) algorithms has been one of the primary means for discovering mathematical and physical properties of the six-vertex model~\cite{allison2005numerical,lyberg2017density,lyberg2018phase,keating2018random,belov2020two}.
+However, the model is empirically very sensitive to boundary conditions, and numerical studies have often observed slow convergence of local MCMC algorithms under certain parameter settings.
+For example, according to~\cite{lyberg2018phase}, ``it must be stressed that the Metropolis algorithm might be impractical in the antiferromagnetic phase, where the system may be unable to thermalize.''
+There are very few rigorous results about natural Markov chains and the computational complexity of sampling from the six-vertex model when the Boltzmann distribution is nonuniform, thus motivating our study of Glauber dynamics for the six-vertex model, the most widely used MCMC sampling algorithm, in the \emph{ferroelectric} and \emph{antiferroelectric phases}.